chocolateboy/babel-plugin-source-map-support/README.md

 Note that source-maps don't need to be inlined in each file.
-They can be externalised by using the `{ sourceMaps: true }` option, which adds a link to the bottom of each file which points to an external source-map e.g.:
+They can be externalised by using the `{ sourceMaps: true }` option, which adds a link to the bottom of each file which points to its external source-map e.g.:

 ```javascript
 {